lukeweller/tdd-kata-java/README.md

 # tdd-kata-java
-Simple Kata excercises to practice test-driven development in Java
+Simple Kata exercises to practice test-driven development in Java

 Exercise 1: [Link](https://osherove.com/tdd-kata-1)
 1. Create a simple String calculator with a method signature: